briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 motorcycle without a valid license and shall be punished as follows:

-    1. _(1)_ If the trier of fact finds that the offender never has held a valid driver’s or commercial driver’s license issued by this state or any other jurisdiction, or, in a case involving the operation of a motorcycle by the offender, if the offender has never held a valid license as a motorcycle operator, either in the form of an endorsement upon a driver’s or commercial driver’s license or in the form of a restricted license, except as otherwise provided in this subsection, the offense is an unclassified misdemeanor.
+    1. _(1)_ If the trier of fact finds that the offender never has held a valid driver's or commercial driver's license issued by this state or any other jurisdiction, or, in a case involving the operation of a motorcycle by the offender, if the offender has never held a valid license as a motorcycle operator, either in the form of an endorsement upon a driver's or commercial driver's license or in the form of a restricted license, except as otherwise provided in this subsection, the offense is an unclassified misdemeanor.
     When the offense is an unclassified misdemeanor, the offender shall be sentenced pursuant to Ohio R.C.
 2929.21 to 2929.28, except that the offender